 After eye ray generation, the ray tracer enters a while loop which tests whether any rays are active.
 Active rays require either further traversals or intersections; inactive rays have either hit triangles or traversed the entire grid.
 Before each pass, an oracle is called.
 The oracle chooses whether to run a traverse or an intersect pass.
 Various oracles are possible.
 The simple algorithm above runs an intersect pass if any rays require intersection tests.
 A better oracle, first proposed by Delany, is to choose the pass which will perform the most work.
-This can be done by calculating the percentage of rays requiring intersections once 20% of the rays require intersection tests produced the minimal number of passes, and is within a factor of two to three of optimal for a SIMD algorithm performing a single computation per rendering pass.
+This can be done by calculating the percentage of rays requiring intersection vs. traversal.
+In our experiments, we found that performing intersections once 20% of the rays require intersection tests produced the minimal number of passes, and is within a factor of two of optimal for a SIMD algorithm performing a single computation per rendering pass.